The Hottest Medical Technologies in 2022

 1. Remote Patient Monitoring

-Thanks to remote patient monitoring (RPM), physicians can now know what is going on with a patient without physically being close.
-There are several benefits to RPM including better patient outcomes, faster response time, and significant cost reductions over time.
+Thanks to remote patient monitoring (RPM), physicians can now know what is happening with a patient without being physically close.
+There are several benefits to RPM, including better patient outcomes, faster response time, and significant cost reductions over time.
 In fact, RPM goes hand in hand with telemedicine in reducing the need for patient travel and mitigating everyone’s exposure.

 Thanks to legislative changes to Medicare for the Covid-19 pandemic, various forms of RPM were approved for reimbursement, effectively increasing the popularity of this new technology.

-Prevounce, a provider of medical software, notes that in 2020 an estimated 23.4 million patients utilized some form of remote patient monitoring.
+Prevounce, a medical software provider, notes that in 2020, an estimated 23.4 million patients utilized some form of remote patient monitoring.
 The most common types of monitoring were blood pressure, weight, heart rate, and blood sugar, all without having to go into an office or a lab.

 This practice is becoming so widespread that a survey conducted by Spyglass Consulting Group found that 88 percent of healthcare providers had invested in or were evaluating adding RPM to their practice.